infiniteYuanyl/VRCD/README.md

 conda activate vrcd
 ```

-The setup script creates a Python 3.11 environment and installs PyTorch with CUDA 12.4 wheels.
+The setup script configures a Python 3.11 environment running on CUDA 12.4 with the required Python packages for inference.

 ## Run Inference